Kastro BeachGreece Beach Guide

 The information on this page is provided for guidance only and may evolve.
 Access conditions, safety and infrastructure can change without notice.
 Always check official sources before traveling.

-Other wild beaches in Greece
+Other romantic beaches in Greece

 Reviews of this beach